A timeline of the Chicago police shooting of Laquan McDonald

 Sept.
 17: Testimony begins in Van Dyke's trial.
 He is charged with first-degree murder, aggravated battery and official misconduct.

 Oct.
-4: Jury begins deliberations after being told that they can consider the lesser charge of second-degree murder if they do not find him guilty of first-degree murder.
+4: Jury begins deliberations after being told that they can consider the lesser charge of second-degree murder if they do not find Van Dyke guilty of first-degree murder.

 StarTribune.com welcomes and encourages readers to comment and engage in substantive, mutually respectful exchanges over news topics.
 Commenters must follow our Terms of Use.